jalchav1993/python_sliddingWindow_lowLevel/sliding/README.md

            window = 10
        else:
            window = 2
--- the client gets this measurement to report download percentage %
+-- the client gets this measurement to report download percentage -client side:
+-- the client will send a get request with a filename -- when the server responds with init segment and the size of the window, the client will set up the initial timeout(will be incremented as packeges are lost) and maxtimeout (to test when the timeout was incremented exponentially and needs to break from loop because of likely unsuccesful app)
+            if bufferSize >=500:
+                timeout = 4
+                tau = 12
+            elif bufferSize >=50:
+                timeout = .4
+                tau = 1.2
+            else:
+                timeout = .04
+                tau = .5